mdbassit/Coloris/README.md

 ### Events

-An "input" event is triggered on the bound input field whenever a new color is selected.
+An `input` event is triggered on the bound input field whenever a new color is selected.
-A "change" event is triggered when the color picker is closed and if the color has changed since it was opened.
+A `change` event is triggered when the color picker is closed and if the color has changed since it was opened.

 ### Closing the color picker